AwesomeAley/ObsidianNotes/School Class Notes/Introduction to Unix/Linux Commands.md

 tag of "&" will make a program run in the background
 ```

+**System processes**
+ps - list processes for current user running on the system
+	ps aux - list all processes
+top - real time statistics on processes

+**Filesystem Navigation**
 cd - change directory
 ls - list contents in directory
 	-a/--all : lists all files in directory
 	-l : shows the listing in long format
 pwd - print working directory (display current directory)

 clear - clears terminal
 whoami - displays current user in use
 cat - concatenate a file (run the file)